railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 this address are automatically logged in this section of the CRM system.
 This functionality is based on the email gateway referred to in detail further on in this chapter.

-Click the menu :menuselection:`CRM & SRM --> Cases --> Cases by Section` to get the sections in a hierarchical list, then click a section name to list the cases that have been assigned to that section.
+Click the menu :menuselection:`CRM & SRM --> Reporting --> All Cases --> Cases by Section` to get the sections in a hierarchical list, then click a section name to list the cases that have been assigned to that section.

 .. note:: Cases by Section – with data

-	Click the menu :menuselection:`CRM & SRM --> Cases --> Cases by Section` to get the sections in a hierarchical list,
+	Click the menu :menuselection:`CRM & SRM --> Reporting --> All Cases --> Cases by Section` to get the sections in a hierarchical list,
 	then click a section name, such as :guilabel:`Helpdesk` or :guilabel:`Support`, to list the cases that have been assigned to that section.